mahoney1/test/rest-auth-oauth2.md

 ![Get Trader Listing](../assets/img/tutorials/auth/get-trader-resp.png)

-You should now be able to see the results of the Trader participants that user 'jdoe' is allowed to see in that participant Registry, which is subject to any ACLs that have been set. the Identity 'jdoe' (mapped to Participant 'Trader1') can only see and edit their own participant records (according to the Commodity Trading ACLs) - this merely shows that the REST APIs are subject to access control - like any other interaction with the business network (such as Playground, JS APIs, CLI etc).
+You should now be able to see all Trader participants currently created.
+If any ACLs have been set then restrictions on what he can see may apply (they haven't been applied for this current sample network, but examples of ACL rules can be seen in the [ACL tutorial](acl-trading.html) FYI).
+Suffice to say that REST APIs accessing a business network are subject to access control - like any other interaction with the business network (such as Playground, JS APIs, CLI etc).

 Next, return to the `POST /wallet/import` operation and import the card file `kcoe.card` with the card name set to `kcoe@trade-network` and click on '`Try it Out`to import it - it should return a successful (204) response.